What is a watershed?

 What is the Wood-Pawcatuck Watershed?

 The Wood-Pawcatuck Watershed is located in southwestern Rhode Island and southeastern Connecticut.
 It is between the major metropolitan areas of New York and Boston.
 The watershed covers a land area of more than 300 square miles (194,000 acres).
-It includes all or sections of ten Rhode Island towns (Westerly, West Greenwich, Coventry, North Kingstown, Richmond, Hopkinton, Exeter, East Greenwich, Coventry, and Charlestown).
+It includes all or sections of ten Rhode Island towns (Westerly, West Greenwich, South Kingstown, Richmond, North Kingstown, Hopkinton, Exeter, East Greenwich, Coventry, and Charlestown).
 Also included are four Connecticut towns (Voluntown, Stonington, Sterling, and North Stonington).
 Seven major rivers and their tributaries drain to the common outlet of the Pawcatuck River and Little Narragansett Bay.
 These rivers including the lakes, ponds, wetlands, and streams, serve as an important wildlife habitat, recreational resources, and water supplies for agricultural production.
 Significant groundwater resources underlie the watershed and remain the sole source of drinking water for people living within the watershed.
 The Wood-Pawcatuck Watershed is one of Southern New England’s “special places” and features several centuries of historical artifacts in a remarkably rural and unspoiled natural setting.
 It is rich in Native American sites, family-owned farms, small-scale mill villages, summer colonies and a picturesque downtown area (Westerly-Pawcatuck).

 How was the Wood-Pawcatuck Watershed formed?